-I decided to revive The Lipstick Letters on Christmas morning two years ago and since the moment I opened that beautiful box of possibilities, I’ve failed more times than I can count at seeing my vision for it come to life.
+I decided to revive The Lipstick Letters on Christmas morning one year ago and since the moment I opened that beautiful box of possibilities, I’ve failed more times than I can count at seeing my vision for it come to life.
 I’ve told myself its because I’m always so tired.
 It’s because my thyroid meds were significantly off for nearly a year.
 It’s because I don’t have time.
 But these days, though I am still always tired, I do get a day off from my usual responsibilities every week, and I’ve started getting up at four a.m. so I have quiet time to write each day, and my thyroid meds have been back on track since June . . . so what is it?

 To find the first piece of the puzzle, I had to stop looking at the lipstick and start looking at my home and my life.
 Something I did completely by accident, and if I’m being honest, I wish I could undo and push off for just a little longer.